Chronicle Asher

 Chronicle never fully confronted this contradiction, maintaining professional military mindset that treated any enemy pilot as legitimate target regardless of age.

-Evolution of Tactics
+Evolution of tactics

 Relationship with Katejina Loos